waterbycounty

 What's happening with rivers in York County right now?

-York County's primary USGS streamgage on the CATAWBA RIVER BELOW CATAWBA, SC is currently reading 956 cubic feet per second — 22% of the long-term mean of 4,373.5 cfs.
+York County's primary USGS streamgage on the CATAWBA RIVER BELOW CATAWBA, SC has a pipeline snapshot of 956 cubic feet per second — 22% of the long-term mean of 4,373.5 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does York County water compare to the South Carolina average?